idhanu/coding-exercise/README.md

 Our Aim
 -------

-Fork this project to your private repo, create an implementation in PHP, along with tests, and submit it as a PR.
+Fork this project to your private repo, create an implementation in either NodeJS, Golang or PHP.
+The only requirement is that it needs to have tests!